ChiliJohnson/blog.chilij.com/site/posts/02-git-fixup.md

 Using `git rebase` in combination with its `--autostash` and `--autosquash` options makes these fixups a lot easier.
 Combining a rebase with git's message-based revision syntax is a powerful way to effortlessly apply commit fixups.

+> If you want to skip the explanations and get right to a useful shell function, [skip to the last section](#putting-it-all-together)

 ## The Naïve Way

 Before I knew about `--autostash` and `--autosquash` these are the steps I used to go through to fixup historical commits: